voran/supply-chain/Readme.md

 ## TODO
 ### Design Patterns
-* Implement Emergency Stop
+#### Emergency Stop
-* A document called design_pattern_desicions.md that explains why you chose to use the design patterns that you did.
+The emergency stop pattern is used to enable the contract owner stop any state changes in case a vulnerability in the contract is discovered.

+### Others
+See design_pattern_decisions.md